odilmode/Sign/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- Dataset: American Sign Language (ASL) dataset
-- OpenCV for computer vision capabilities
-- TensorFlow for deep learning framework